8 Simple Ways to Supercharge Your Employee Benefits (and Health!) in 2019

 It’s also an added way to save for retirement.
 “You can use the money for anything, but your first priority after retirement should be to use it for out-of-pocket medical expenses,” Goldberg says.

-Coordinate with your manager and plot out when you’ll take your vacation as early as possible in the year, suggests more than half of Americans faced in 2015., Director of Global Benefits, Absence & Disability Management, Johnson & Johnson.
-This way, you’ll be more likely to take advantage of all your vacation time and avoid being stuck with days you can’t use or roll over at the end of the year—a predicament
+Coordinate with your manager and plot out when you’ll take your vacation as early as possible in the year, suggests Richard McDonald, Director of Global Benefits, Absence & Disability Management, Johnson & Johnson.
+This way, you’ll be more likely to take advantage of all your vacation time and avoid being stuck with days you can’t use or roll over at the end of the year—a predicament more than half of Americans faced in 2015.

 Plus, you’ll likely reap some great health benefits: Taking time off work has been linked with stress reduction, heart disease prevention, better sleep and improved productivity once you return.